Farhad Kazemi

 Farhad Kazemi (فرهاد کاظمی; born 2 July 1959 in Tehran) is an Iranian football coach and a former footballer who played as a forward.

-With many professional clubs in his résumé, Kazemi has established himself as one of the top coaches in a country which has many enthusiastic football lovers – Iran.

-Farhad Kazemi was very successful in coaching Sepahan F.C. during the 2002–03 season to make the Isfahan based club, the first non-Tehran team to win an Iranian league.
-He was presented with the Best Manager of the Iran Pro League award The Persian Gulf Cup after the 2002-03 season and is the all-time best Manager of the Azadegan League managing to successfully gain the most promotions and championships.
+Farhad Kazemi coached Sepahan F.C. during the 2002–03 season to make the Isfahan based club, the first non-Tehran team to win an Iranian league.

 Early life

 Farhad Kazemi was born on 2 July 1959 in Tehran.
 He is a former player, who now works as a coach in Iranian football.
 He started his athletic career by participating in the sport of wrestling at the age of 13, and bowed out after 3 years.
 Later, he had an approach towards football, he also tried participating in various sports at high school; sports such as volleyball, wrestling and most importantly football.

 Playing career

 He started playing for the youth team of Ekbatan, then played for Bootan and Akam, under the supervisions of Madad Noei, Parviz Abootaleb and Hossein Farzami respectively.

 Then, he played for Kian football club, under the supervision of Akbar Khoshkbari.
 Later, he moved to Pas to play for them for 3 years under the supervision of Mehdi Monajati.
 He moved to Rah Ahan in 1989 and played for club until 1990.